A24 road (England): Mole Valley

 The road enters Ashtead, a large village in the Mole Valley District, and becomes Epsom Road.
 It passes Ashtead Common and Ashtead Park before changing name to The Street in the centre of Ashtead (its High Street).
 Once the road leaves the centre of Ashtead it becomes Leatherhead Road and passes Ashtead Hospital.
 It then enters Leatherhead and crosses the M25 just before the road turns left at the Knoll Roundabout.
 This is where the A243 starts and it is the way to Junction 9 of the M25, while the B2122 heads into Leatherhead town centre.
 The A24 becomes Bypass Road (Leatherhead) and the speed limit goes up from 40 mph (64 km/h) to 50 mph (80 km/h) as the road enters a more rural area.

 It passes the B2033 (Reigate Road) at the Beaverbrook roundabout and continues for 0.6 miles (1 km) before turning left at the Givons Grove roundabout with the A246 and the B2450.
 It becomes Dorking Road, then the Mickleham By-pass and becomes a dual-carriageway.
 It passes the B2209 (Old London Road), the main road in Mickleham, a small village near Box Hill.
 The A24 runs next to Box Hill, passes two car parks and crosses the Burford Bridge over the River Mole.
 It then heads into the town of Dorking, passes the B2038 (Pixham Lane) and the A2003 (Ashcombe Road) near Dorking railway station.
 Just afterwards, the road passes near to Dorking (Deepdene) railway station, becomes Deepdene Avenue and runs on to the Deepdene Roundabout with the A25.

 It exits central Dorking and becomes a lot less urban, entering North Holmwood just before another roundabout with the A2003 (Flint Hill) and Spook Hill.
 It continues south and passes the small villages of Mid Holmwood and South Holmwood, as well as Holmwood railway station, just before the northern end of the A29 and Newdigate Road.
 It changes name to Capel By-pass and passes near to the B2126 and Ockley railway station before it passes Capel village itself, which is 6 miles (9.7 km) south of Dorking.
 It passes Clark's Green roundabout, which includes what becomes the main road in Capel.
 It runs south for another 2 miles (3.2 km) before exiting Surrey.

 West Sussex

 The A24 enters West Sussex before passing the small village of Kingsfold.
 Two miles further along, the road skirts the much larger village of Warnham.
 The road continues past a roundabout with the A264 where it turns right to form part of the Horsham by-pass.
-The dual carriageway continues past Southwater, the crossroads junction with the A272, Ashington and Findon before terminating in the seaside resort of Worthing at the A259 in the town centre.
+The dual carriageway continues past Southwater, the crossroads junction with the A272, Ashington, Washington and Findon before terminating in the seaside resort of Worthing at the A259 in the town centre.